 You can read more about potential adverse drug interactions with LSD here.

 LSD is considered physiologically safe and does not produce dependence or addiction (26).
 LSD may even be an effective treatment for substance dependency, such as alcohol and nicotine.
 Like any substance, it can be abused in ways that compromise the safety of the individual and others.
-Consistent use of LSD may cause difficulty in adjusting back to reality, especially if it is being used as an escape from reality, rather than a tool to help improve wellbeing.
+Consistent use of LSD may cause difficulty in adjusting back to reality, especially if it is being used as an escape rather than a tool to help improve wellbeing.

 Although scientific research has been limited on LSD due to its prohibition as a Schedule 1 drug, much of the research carried out in the 50s and 60s showed no long-term brain damage.